Mixing Metals – Kitchen Hardware Update

 Hello there!
-When we updated our kitchen almost two years ago, we updated the cabinets by painting them and adding new hardware.
+When we updated our kitchen almost two years ago, we updated the cabinets by painting them this lovely shade of gray and adding new hardware.
 I originally went with oil rubbed bronze knobs and pulls but it wasn’t long before I felt as though the cabinets needed a little softening.
 Mixing metals in the kitchen is a trend that I am absolutely on board with.
 So, in order to soften the cabinets, I decided to switch out the hardware to a polished nickel finish.
 This definitely gave a more softened look and it also achieved my goal of mixing metals in the kitchen.
 Adding two or three metals into a space gives it more dimension and visual interest.
 Let me show you my thought process:

 Updating Cabinet Hardware